nathonfowlie/education.aws.developer_associate/_pages/sdk.md

 ## Signing API Requests

-- The CLI and SDK sign HTTP requests for you using your credentials
+- The CLI and SDK sign HTTP requests for you using your credentials.
 - For your own code, need to sign HTTP requests using Signature V4 (SigV4).
 - Example signed HTTP request using a HTTP header: